openbabel/documentation/Command-line_tools/babel.rst

 -o <format-ID>
     Specifies output format.
 See :ref:`file formats`.
 -p <pH>
-    Add hydrogens appropriate for pH (use transforms in phmodel.txt) --property <name  value>
+    Add hydrogens appropriate for pH (use transforms in :file:`phmodel.txt`) --partialcharge <charge-method>
+    Calculate partial charges by the specified method.
+List available methods using ``obabel -L charges``.
+--property <name  value>
     Add or replace a property (for example, in an SD file, :ref:`MDL_MOL_format`) -r